The cap rate is important to understand when analyzing any real estate investment. But what is a good cap rate for multifamily investing?

 Cap rates are undeniably one of the most widely used investment metrics.
 They provide a useful, quick comparison of investment opportunities.
 Any investor will want to use a cap rate as they analyze real estate investments, whether looking at a multifamily investment property or other property types.

-To maximize the value of this metric, look closely at what’s driving the cap rate and whether there is room to improve cap rates over time (some things, like location, can never be controlled.
-Other factors, like market conditions, are out of an investor’s control).
+To maximize the value of this metric, look closely at what’s driving the cap rate and whether there is room to improve NOI over time while also being aware that other factors, like market conditions, are out of an investor’s control.

 If you’re interested in investing in commercial real estate but don’t feel comfortable with metrics like cap rate just yet, consider investing alongside a team of experts.
 Learn more about HoneyBricks today.